A Sainsbury’s supermarket employee who was sacked over a controversial social media post was unfairly dismissed, an Employment Tribunal has found.

 According to reports, Mr Kurmajic and some of his colleagues assisted a customer who had become ‘stuck on a ramp’ in the supermarket’s car park.

-Shortly afterwards, the worker posted photos of the incident on his personal Facebook page in a post which also made mention of the customer’s name, address, age and registration number, and brought into question the customer’s ability to drive.
+Shortly afterwards, the worker posted photos of the incident on his personal Facebook page in a post which also made mentioned the customer’s name, address, age and registration number, and brought into question the customer’s ability to drive.

 The controversial post, which was later spotted by store managers, led to an investigation being launched.